isomerpages/pa-corp/news-and-speeches/news/_posts/2025-07-12-post-Five teams emerge from inaugural Sparks x Build for Good Community Hackathon Finale.md

 tasks like reading letters, an issue stemming not just from language barrier but also from literacy and accessibility challenges.</p>
 <p></p>
-<p>LetterKey is an audio-first solution, designed</p>
+<p>LetterKey is an audio-first solution, designed specifically because seniors
-<p>specifically because seniors often prefer listening to text.
-It enables
-them to understand their letters in four languages - English, Mandarin, Malay, and Tamil aswell as two dialects, Hokkien and Cantonese.
+often prefer listening to text.
+It enables them to understand their letters in four languages - English, Mandarin, Malay, and Tamil aswell as two dialects, Hokkien and Cantonese.
 In fact, one resident who tested LetterKey with a Cantonese summary of an insurance document realised it wasn't as daunting as she initially thought!</p>
 <p></p>
 <p>We are looking forward to scaling LetterKey and integrating even more
 dialects.”</p>